Costing is an optional set of features which enables you to one or more of the following:

 When you set up your costing defaults, if you enabled "Job selection requires to clock IN", then the simple "Clock-in" button will not appear.
 The employee will only have the option to "Clock-in to Job".
 Also, if there are no jobs which exist for the clock's org unit and employee's department, then there will only appear the "Clock-in" button regardless of any other settings.

-If the employee taps on "Clock-in to Job", then the following workflow will appear:
+If the employee taps on "Clock IN", then the following workflow will appear:

 If you've only enabled Simple costing mode, or if any of the costing lists is not enabled for this employee, then only the relevant lists in the workflow will appear.

-- Job - Employee must select a job.
+- Job - Worker must select a job.

 - Job Phases - If there are job phases for that job, then this list will appear.
 Whether the employee will have the option to Skip job phase selection and move on in the workflow, depends on whether you had set the job's Job Phase Mode to Require.